You have finished your book manuscript draft. Congratulations.

 While you might not be able to afford a professional proofreader, you should at least think like one.
 Or, in other words, approach your text as if you have never seen it before.

-You should also try to get as much help as possible from beta readers or friends because extra proofreaders ensure that you will hopefully find more mistakes and typos.
+You should also try to get as much help as possible from beta readers or friends, because extra proofreaders ensure that you will hopefully find more mistakes and typos.

 There are many ways to tackle proofreading.
-But the best advice is to divide a text up into chunks.
+But the best advice is to divide a text into chunks.
 In fact, analyzing chapters in a book in reverse order is one of the best ways to isolate the story from your mind as you proofread.

 It is a technique that encourages you to concentrate on line-by-line and paragraph-by-paragraph checking.